Joyce Kozloff: Public art

-Kozloff became interested in public art when studying under Robert Lepper at Carnegie Mellon in Pittsburgh.
+Kozloff became interested in public art while studying under Robert Lepper at Carnegie Mellon.
 He taught the Oakland Project, in which students went out into the Oakland neighborhood and made art documenting the infrastructure, buildings and people.
-She said, "That was my initiation into public art -- into the world outside".
-The mural in the Harvard Square subway station, Cambridge, MA, her first public artwork, was obtained through a competition.
-Most of the rest of her public projects were directly commissioned.
+She said, "That was my initiation into public art – into the world outside".
+One of her first works of public art, a mural in the Harvard Square subway station in Cambridge, was the result of a competition.
+Most of her other public projects were directly commissioned.
 Her initial large scale pieces were composed of interlocking patterns of glass mosaic and/or ceramic tiles, an extension of her earlier gallery art.

-She began incorporating images from the cities' histories, so as to make the works site specific.
-For instance, at the Suburban Station in Philadelphia, she substituted an image of William Penn for the Good Shepherd in an appropriation of the famous Byzantine Tomb of Galla Placidia in Ravenna, Italy.
-The works were often collaborative efforts, involving input from the public, community boards, architects, and arts patrons.
+She began incorporating images from the cities' histories to make the works site specific.
+For instance, at the Suburban Station in Philadelphia, she substituted an image of William Penn for the Good Shepherd in an appropriation of the Byzantine Tomb of Galla Placidia in Ravenna.
+Her public works were often collaborations, with input from the public, community boards, architects, and arts patrons.

 Kozloff created 16 public art projects, including: